 IP laws are complex and vary between the UK and EU countries, so companies will need to check on the rules of the country they are planning to launch their AI product in.
-This will be especially important where they are using UK or EU data or where their AI product may itself develop IP in those countries.
+This will be especially important where they are using UK or EU data or where their AI product may itself create output in those countries.

-- Software can be protected under copyright. - Whether data can be protected depends on various factors (e.g., whether it qualifies as a database right, or whether is it personal data). - The UK plans to introduce a new copyright and database exception allowing for text and data mining. - Check license terms of open-source data. - Both the EU patent office and UK Supreme Court have ruled that Al cannot be the inventor of a patent. - Copyright can only currently vest in the software embodying an AI algorithm and not the AI system itself. - Output of a generative AI system likely not protected by copyright unless significantly modified by a human creator.
+- Software can be protected under copyright. - Whether data can be protected depends on various factors (e.g., whether it qualifies as a database right, or whether is it personal data). - Some narrow copyright exceptions for text and data mining. - Check license terms of open-source data some require flow down requirements. - Both the EU patent office and UK Supreme Court have ruled that Al cannot be the inventor of a patent. - Copyright can only currently vest in the software embodying an Al algorithm and not the Al system itself. - Output of a generative AI system is not likely protected by copyright unless significantly modified by a human creator, but this has been subject to numerous ongoing legal challenges around the world.